When Multi-Task Learning Meets Partial Supervision: A Computer Vision Review: Introduction

 \textbf{Applications.} MTL is currently being employed in Computer Vision (CV) due to its success in achieving advanced scene understanding.
 Its most studied area is urban scene detection \cite{multinet, end-to-end-autonomous-driving, unified-autonomous-driving, Andrej-talk}, specifically to address autonomous driving related tasks such as road segmentation and object detection.
 MTL has also been successfully used in robotics, specifically in robotic-assisted surgery \cite{AP-MTL,ST-MTL} to predict diverse effects from a surgery scene (instruments, tissues etc.).
 Additionally, this paradigm has been heavily studied in the context of face recognition \cite{face_recognition-facial-expression, face-parsing, privacy-preserving-face, MTLFace} to enable, for instance, the simultaneous prediction of facial expression, face detection, and identification.
 MTL has also been explored in medical applications, such as in medical image segmentation in the area of gastroenterology for detection of polyps \cite{upper-gastro, explicable-capsule-endoscopy, esophageal}, or in cardiology for atrial segmentation \cite{3d-cardiac}.
 In addition, MTL has been applied to non-CV scenarios such as Natural Language Processing (NLP) \cite{MTL-NLP-networks, NLP-MTL-ADAPTIVE, NLP-NER, Vietnamese-POS, NLP-SEQ, NLP-POS} and recommendation systems \cite{MTL-recommendation-systems-1, MTL-recommendation-systems-2, MTL-recommendation-systems-3}.

 \textbf{Related Work.} MTL has been the subject of numerous and diverse review papers \cite{MTL-overview-2017,MTL-in-DNN-2020, MTL-survey-2021,MTL-dense-predic-tasks, Deep-reinforcement-learning-survey, MTL-NLP-survey, MTL-NLP-overview}.
 Some of these previous works have focused on specific domains such as NLP.
-For instance, \cite{MTL-NLP-overview} focuses on MTL-based solutions for various NLP tasks and provides a classification for available solutions, whilst \cite{MTL-NLP-survey} focuses on NLP-related training procedures and task relatedness.
-Alternatively, \cite{Deep-reinforcement-learning-survey} reviews MTL in the domain of deep reinforcement learning (DRL).
+For instance, \citet{MTL-NLP-overview} focus on MTL-based solutions for various NLP tasks and provide a classification for available solutions, whilst \citet{MTL-NLP-survey} focus on NLP-related training procedures and task relatedness.
+Alternatively, \citet{Deep-reinforcement-learning-survey} review MTL in the domain of deep reinforcement learning (DRL).
 Other published reviews have focused on MTL from an optimisation perspective, for instance by comparing the different loss weighting techniques \cite{a-comparison-of-loss-weightin-strategies} or by evaluating task-specific transfer learning strategies \cite{taskonomy, factors-of-influence}.

 Some works have, however, aimed at providing a less constrained review of MTL.
 For instance, \cite{MTL-overview-2017, MTL-in-DNN-2020} reviews fully-supervised MTL methods as well as the inherent optimisation challenges under the deep learning framework.
 Moreover, \cite{MTL-survey-2021} provides a full-fledged and comprehensive review on both linear and DL solutions as well as the underlying optimisation techniques.